solid red star

-The first step to making your edibles is choosing what ingredients you want to infuse.
+The first step to making your own edibles is choosing what ingredients you want to infuse.
 Some of the most popular ingredients for THC infusion include:

 Olive oil: Ideal for savory dishes, olive oil can be infused with cannabis to add a subtle, herbaceous note to your recipes.
 It’s perfect for making salad dressing or dipping with a good crusty loaf of bread.